UX-Writing/Content-Style-Guide-in-Arabic/README.md

 You can contribute to the content using the following:

 1. Go to this path: `cd examples/gatsby-theme-docs/src/docs/`
 2. Change the content of the markdown files.
-You can add secitons, remove unused words, or edit the text.
+You can add sections, remove unused words, or edit the text.
-3. If you want to add a new page you have to to do 2 steps: first, add the new file in the docs folder. second, add the proper label and linke in the sidebar file in this pathe:
+3. If you want to add a new page you have to to do 2 steps: first, add the new file in the docs folder. second, add the proper label and link in the sidebar file in this path:
 `cd examples/gatsby-theme-docs/src/config/sidebar.yml`
 ## Feedback